An antique bread maker with a detailed view of its componentsAn antique bread maker with a detailed view of its components

 If any parts of your antique bread maker are damaged or missing, you’ll need to repair or replace them.
 Look for replacement parts online or at a specialty store.
 If you’re handy with electronics, you may be able to repair electrical parts, such as the motor or wiring, on your own.

-See also How to restore a retro electric skillet for cooking?
+See also How to restore a retro hand blender for cooking?

 Before attempting any repairs, it’s important to thoroughly clean and inspect the bread maker.
 This will help you identify any additional damage or wear and tear that may need to be addressed.
 You may also want to consult with a professional or experienced antique restorer to ensure that you’re using the correct techniques and materials for the repair.